Frequently Asked Questions

 SixIntoSeven is a digital platform which helps to promote further collaboration between primary and secondary schools as pupils move from Year 6 to Year 7.
 This is achieved by sharing pastoral and academic information in a consistent format which is compliant with GDPR and cyber security standards.
 In this way each pupil will experience a personalised transition, where the knowledge gained by the primary school over many years is transferred well before the pupil arrives for use on day one of the new school year.

 Who is it for?

-All primary and secondary schools in England.
-The secondary schools sign up and manage the process: the primary schools make the professional judgements and input the data.
-SixIntoSeven ensures that secondary schools can easily decide which pupils need additional support and which elements of the curriculum have not been covered by each pupil.
+The simple answer is primary and secondary schools in England who want to form a more collaborative partnership.
+We work with MATs, alliances, at a local authority level or local clusters.
+The lead organisation signs up and manages the process.
+The primary school input information on each pupil.
+SixIntoSeven transfers this data so that secondary schools can create support packages ready for the start of the new academic year.
 Primary schools can also be confident that their knowledge and understanding of their Year 6 cohort will be used by the Year 7 teachers.